George W. Bush 2004 presidential campaign: Campaign visits

-Not since the 1972 presidential election had Minnesota been an important Battleground Swing State as it was in 2004.
+Not since the 1984 presidential election had Minnesota been an important Battleground Swing State as it was in 2004.
 As a result, President George W. Bush made 8 unprecedented campaign visits to Minnesota.
-On April 26, 2004 he made a first time presidential campaign visit to Edina, Minnesota during which Congressmen Jim Ramstad presented The President with the book “Lest We Forget” by John C. Martin, a U.S. Civil War veteran and Department Commander of the G.A.R.
+On April 26, 2004, he made a first time presidential campaign visit to Edina, Minnesota during which Congressmen Jim Ramstad presented The President with the book Lest We Forget by John C. Martin, a U.S. Civil War veteran and Department Commander of the G.A.R.
 The National Daughters of the Grand Army first presented the book to President Coolidge on August 3, 1928.

 Election and victory

-The election took place on November 2, 2004 and ended with Bush gaining 286 electoral votes and Kerry garnering 251 electoral votes.
-Ironically, one vote went to Kerry's running mate and former presidential candidate, John Edwards, when one of the electors (pledged to Kerry) voted for John Edwards by mistake.
+The election took place on November 2, 2004, and ended with Bush gaining 286 electoral votes and Kerry garnering 251 electoral votes.
+One vote went to Kerry's running mate and former presidential candidate, John Edwards, when one of the electors (pledged to Kerry) voted for John Edwards by mistake.
 This was the first time in U.S. history that an elector had voted the same person for president and vice-president.
 As President Bush's running mate, Vice President Dick Cheney received 286 votes and John Edwards received 252.

 The key state that both candidates needed was Ohio.
-Ohio has 20 electoral votes, enough for both candidates to surpass the necessary 270.
+Ohio had 20 electoral votes, which were essential for either candidate to surpass the necessary 270 electoral votes to win the overall election and determined which candidate won the election.
 Ohio was reporting its results, but had not counted provisional ballots.
 In Ohio, Kerry trailed by 136,000 votes (not including provisional ballots).
 The chances of Kerry gaining the necessary votes through provisional ballots was slim.

 Around 2:00 p.m.
 EST on November 3, 2004, John Kerry made a speech at Faneuil Hall, Boston.
 In this speech, he announced that he "cannot win this election."
 One hour later, George W. Bush declared that "America has spoken" and they had made a "historic victory."
 He said to Kerry supporters, "To make this nation stronger and better, I will need your support, and I will work to earn it."

 With 286 electoral votes, President George W. Bush won the 2004 Presidential Election.
-Bush received over 62 million popular votes.
+Bush received over 62 million popular votes and Kerry received over 59 million votes.